24 MLM Assumptions

 Y = 3 + 0.5 * X1 + 1.5 * X2 + rnorm( N ) )

-The above makes an X2 that is correlated with X1, and a Y that is a function of both.
-The true model here is \[ Y_i = \beta_0 + \beta_1 X_{1i} + \beta_2 X_{2i} + \epsilon_{i} \] with coefficents \(\beta = (3, 0.5, 1.5)\).
+The above code makes a dataset with X2 correlated with X1, and a Y that is a function of both.
+The true model here is \[ Y_i = \beta_0 + \beta_1 X_{1i} + \beta_2 X_{2i} + \epsilon_{i} \]with coefficients \(\beta = (3, 0.5, 1.5)\).

 M0 = lm( Y ~ 1 + X1 + X2 , data = dat )